nrposner/rust_quest/README.md

 # rust_quest
 An incremental, gamified introduction to Rust and computer science fundamentals.

+Welcome!
+Whether you're coming from the Rust NYC Meetup or you found this repo by other channels, we're glad to have you here!
 Check out the `guides` module for information on the project's vision and how you can contribute.

+(Note: It turns out that another project named Rust Quest already exists, and also has the goal of teaching Rust to newcomers.
+I believe our ambitions with this project are sufficiently different that we will continue.
+We'll have to think about changing the name at some point, though!)

 Copyright (C) 2025 Nicolas Posner